EricFeng20001120/vscode_GenAI_Extension/README.md

 ## Summarize Codebase

 - Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P).
-- Type and select `Summarize Codebas`.
+- Type and select `Summarize Codebase`.
-- View the generated summaries in the webview panl.
+- View the generated summaries in the webview panel.

 ## Inline Code Suggestions

-As you type in JavaScript or Python files, inline suggestions will appear automaticaly.
+As you type in JavaScript or Python files, inline suggestions will appear automatically.

 ## Chat-Based Assistance

-- Open the Chat view in VS Coe.
+- Open the Chat view in VS Code.
-- Start a new chat session with the LM.
+- Start a new chat session with the LLM.
-- Ask questions or request code snippes.
+- Ask questions or request code snippets.
-- Click on "Approve Changes" to apply suggestions directly to your coe.
+- Click on "Approve Changes" to apply suggestions directly to your code.

 ---

 # Configuration

-You can customize the LLM settings by modifying the `llmConfig.ts` fie:
+You can customize the LLM settings by modifying the `llmConfig.ts` file:

 ```typescript